JolifantoBambla/vk/README.md

 Allegro is installed in a 32 bit version by Roswell (at least via GitHub Actions) which does not support `:long-long`.
 64 bit versions are untested.

-CMCUL fails to load `cffi` in the test action.
+CMCUL fails to find `libvulkan.so` in the test action.

 ### Supported operating systems
 `vk` has currently only been tested on linux (Ubuntu 20.04) and Windows (SBCL).